RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
 The current focus is on transforming the `/catalogo` view into a social media-like page, using mock design data, and ensuring proper integration with existing contexts.
+Additionally, the user profile (`/perfil`) has been enhanced with a dedicated cart section.

 ## Recent Changes
 - Created `src/context/MockSessionContext.jsx` to provide a mock session state.